You must have heard of “VPN”. You might even be using one right now and want to brag about how it keeps your network “secure” as if you knew better.

 Buying a paid VPN service

-Using a paid service gives you ease of use and flexibility—you can use it for mobile and regular computers.
+Using a paid service gives you ease of use and flexibility—you can use it for mobile and regular computers via an app.

-As you can imagine, I could easily have a couple of links to certain VPN services in this part to earn a commission—the case of all other VPN-related articles you find from online media websites.
+Take note: As you can imagine, I could easily include a couple of links to certain VPN services in this section to earn a commission—the case of all other VPN-related articles you find on any other online media websites.

 A paid service tends to promise fast performance, though that depends on many other factors, like the remote device’s actual location.

 The downside is, well, it’s not free.
-If a VPN service itself is hacked, which has happened, its privacy protection aspect is canceled.
-You only find out about this after the fact.
+Additionally, if a VPN service itself is hacked, which has happened, its privacy protection aspect is canceled and you only find out about this after the fact.
 Also, again, keep in mind that you’re giving away your online privacy.

-That said, I generally don’t recommend buying a VPN subscription—mostly because you can get one for free.
-You’re already giving away valuable personal information; why should you pay for it?
+That said, I generally do not recommend buying a VPN subscription—mostly because you can get one for free.
+You’re already giving away valuable personal information, why should you pay for it?

 Using a free VPN service